VirtualFlyBrain/VFB2/content/en/docs/Tutorials/APIs/navis.md

 ---
-title: "Data types"
+title: "Exploring Neurons in Navis"
 weight: 110
 series: ["API"]
 alias: ["/docs/tutorials/1_datatypes/"]
 date: 2021-12-27
 description: >
-  In this notebook we will focus on neuron skeletons - a.k.a. `TreeNeurons`
+  How to explore the properties of `TreeNeurons` using navis.
 ---

-# Overview
+## Overview
 `navis` is a Python package for analysing, manipulating and visualizing neurons.

-`pymaid` lets you interface with a CATMAID server such as those hosted by VFB.

-Both packages have extensive documentation ([navis](https://navis.readthedocs.io/en/latest/) | [pymaid](https://pymaid.readthedocs.io/en/latest/)) with introductory tutorials, examples and a list of all available functions.
+Official documentation [here](https://navis.readthedocs.io/en/latest/).

 ## Basic datatypes: neurons and neuron lists
 `navis` knows three types of neurons: